Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `Occupation`

-- ' Priv-house-serv', ' Farming-fishing',' Armed-Forces',' Machine-op-inspct',' Other-service',' Handlers-cleaners', ' Adm-clerical' : `0`
+- Priv-house-serv, Farming-fishing, Armed-Forces, Machine-op-inspct,Other-service, Handlers-cleaners, Adm-clerical : `0`

-- Craft-repair', ' Sales', ' Transport-moving : `1`
+- Craft-repair, Sales, Transport-moving : `1`

-- Exec-managerial', ' Prof-specialty',  ' Protective-serv',' Tech-support : `2`
+- Exec-managerial, Prof-specialty,  Protective-serv, Tech-support : `2`

-Looking at the `Figure 6` specifically the distribution of income per occupation some occupations are likely to be earn high such as Managerial roles so it makes sense to assign them high pay category `2`.
-Similarly we can have middle income category `1` for Sales etc. and lower income category `0` for professions like Farming etc.
+Looking at `Figure 6` specifically the distribution of income per occupation some occupations are likely to be earn high such as managerial roles so it makes sense to assign them high pay category `2`.
+Similarly we can have middle income category `1` for Sales craft repair etc. and the lower income category `0` for professions like Farming etc.

 Lastly for